Looking for the Top Things To Do in New York City?

 Description of the Metropolitan Museum of Art By Two Traveling Texans

-When you are in NYC, you must visit the Metropolitan Museum of Art.
-More affectionately referred to as “the Met.” it is the largest art museum in the United States and has over 2 million pieces in its permanent collection.
+When you are in NYC, you must visit the Metropolitan Museum of Art More affectionately referred to as “the Met.” it is the largest art museum in the United States and has over 2 million pieces in its permanent collection.
+It is one of the top activities in NYC.

 It’s not possible to see the entire museum in one visit, but make sure to see the highlights including works from Ancient Egypt, paintings from European masters, antique weapons and armor, and of course the collection of American and modern art.